apache/pekko-grpc/CONTRIBUTING.md

 ### Generated code

 Generated code is not checked by MiMa.
-However, we do want code generated with a previous version of Akka gRPC to be usable with later versions.
+However, we do want code generated with a previous version of Pekko gRPC to be usable with later versions.
 This means you should be extra careful not to introduce binary incompatibilities when changing the code generators.
-Of course, when adding new Akka gRPC features it is not required that those features work with code generated for previous versions.
+Of course, when adding new Pekko gRPC features it is not required that those features work with code generated for previous versions.

-Generated code may call Akka gRPC code that is internal.
+Generated code may call Pekko gRPC code that is internal.
 In those cases we mark those internal API's as `@InternalStableApi` to avoid accidentally breaking compatibility.

 ## Pull Request Requirements